 Assessment is key to ensuring that all our children make the best possible progress.
 Assessments in school can range from an informal classroom observation to a formal test.
 We believe that assessment for learning (AFL) is key to ensuring this progress.
 Essentially this means that at the end of each lesson the staff will decide on the next step based on the progress the children have made in that lesson.

 These ongoing assessments, along with more formal end of term assessments in some subjects, will contribute to a discussion at the end of each term about your child’s progress.
 This is then discussed as a team to ensure any child who needs additional support gets it.

 In reading, writing and maths your child may be identified as a ‘focus child’, to support their progress in class.
 This may mean they work more often with the teacher or teaching assistant in small groups or individually, they are asked more questions during whole class work or they have more of an opportunity to discuss and improve their independent work with the adults they work with.
 This would usually be for the duration of a term.
-We will always write and let you know if you child has been identified as a focus child and tell you the reason why.

 Many of our children take part in small group or individual support for a period of time.
 This may be for a number of reasons.
 It may be because they have a particular strength that we feel could be developed further.
 We may feel they could do with a boost to ensure they maintain their progress.
 Or, it may be because they are working below the level we, and you, would hope and would benefit from some individual support.
 Again, we will inform you if your child is receiving this support.
 We are also happy to talk to you about what you might do to support your child at home.